Scripto | Transcribe Page

 Current Page Transcription [edit] [history]

-was too bad for all to go down to the Reis.
-The crazy things were expecting to go.
-Frank has gone down long enough to tell them he can't get out of our love.
-Sick, come over about 5 o'clock.
-He expects to go to New York on Saturday; he only stayed a little while as he wanted to get the snow shovel for Quali before dark.
-Heard from Loby today—he is having a good time, although kept pretty busy.
+was too bad to attempt to go down to the Reids the crazy things were expecting to go.
+Frank has gone down town tonight to tell them we cant get out of our lane.
+Dick came over about 5 O'Clock he expects to go to New York on Saturday he only stayed a little while as he wanted to get the snow {shovel} for Auntie before dark. {Toby's stepmother picks up the diary writing} Heard from Toby today He is having a good time altho' kept pretty busy.

-He got up a little earlier this morning as Tracks wanted to go after the buttermilk.
-She got started around 7:30 and went by way of town to see if Otto's coal was ready, and it was not, so she went on to the factory.
-He hadn't been gone long when she came wanting the buttermilk as Tracks had his trip for nothing.
-If he had only known, he could have taken a load of ice to Dia Marshal, as they were drawing that day, but Farmer Lied forgot to tell us.
-Vanil cold.
+We got up a little earlier this morning as Frank wanted to go after the buttermilk.
+He got started about 12.30 and went by way of town to see if the coal was in and it was not so went on to the factory.
+He had not been gone long when Tom came with the buttermilk so Frank had his trip for nothing.
+If he had only known, he could have taken a load of ice to Lea Marshal as they were drawing that day but Tom had forgotten to tell us.
+Very cold.

-Saturday, January 20th.
-I started Friday's diary for today as we did not get up any earlier yesterday, but did today.
-Frank got off this morning at 9:20 instead of yesterday.
+I started Friday's diary for today as we did not get up any earlier yesterday but did today so Frank got off this morning at 9:30 instead of yesterday.

 Transcription Tips